opencog/semantic-vision/README.md

 # Semantic Vison within OpenCog

 This is the official repository of the semantic vision research initiative within OpenCog.
-As of September 2017 it is just starting and we are slowly adding research material, code used for experimentation and results here soon.
+As of September 2017 it is just starting and we are slowly adding research material, code used for experimentation and results.

 ## Abstract